Peripheral artery disease: Diagnosis

 If peripheral artery disease is suspected, the initial study is the ankle–brachial index (ABI).
-The ABI is a simple, non-invasive test, which measures the ratio of systolic blood pressure in the ankle to the systolic blood pressure in the upper arm.
+The ABI is a simple, non-invasive test that measures the ratio of systolic blood pressure in the ankle to the systolic blood pressure in the upper arm.
 This is based on the idea that if blood pressure readings in the ankle are lower than those in the arm, a blockage in the arteries that provide blood from the heart to the ankle is suspected.
 An ABI range of 0.90 to 1.40 is considered normal.
 A person is considered to have PAD when the ABI is ≤ 0.90.
-However, PAD can be further graded as mild to moderate if the ABI is between 0.41 and 0.90, and severe if an ABI is less than 0.40.
+However, PAD can be further graded as mild to moderate if the ABI is between 0.41 and 0.90, and severe if the ABI is less than 0.40.
 These categories can provide insight into the disease course.
-Furthermore, ABI values of 0.91 to 0.99 are considered borderline and values >1.40 indicate noncompressible arteries.
+Furthermore, ABI values of 0.91 to 0.99 are considered borderline, and values >1.40 indicate noncompressible arteries.
 If an ABI >1.40 is calculated, this could indicate vessel wall stiffness caused by calcification, which can occur in people with uncontrolled diabetes.
-Abnormally high ABIs (>1.40) are usually considered false negatives and thus, such results merit further investigation and higher-level studies.
-Individuals with noncompressible arteries have an increased risk of cardiovascular mortality within a two-year period.
+Abnormally high ABIs (>1.40) are usually considered false negatives, and thus, such results merit further investigation and higher-level studies.
+Individuals with noncompressible arteries have an increased risk of cardiovascular mortality within two years.

-In individuals with suspected PAD with normal ABIs can undergo exercise testing of ABI.
-A baseline ABI is obtained prior to exercise.
+Individuals with suspected PAD with normal ABIs can undergo exercise testing for ABI.
+A baseline ABI is obtained before exercise.
 The patient is then asked to exercise (usually patients are made to walk on a treadmill at a constant speed) until claudication pain occurs (for a maximum of 5 minutes), after which the ankle pressure is again measured.
 A decrease in ABI of 15%–20% would be diagnostic of PAD.